Isabelle Gulldén

-Isabelle Therese Gulldén (born 29 June 1989) is a Swedish handball player for Lugi HF and former national team player for the Swedish National Team.
+Isabelle Therese Gulldén (born 29 June 1989) is a Swedish former professional handball who last played for Lugi HF and also a former national team player for the Swedish National Team.

 Career

 In 2008, 2012, and 2016 she was part of the Swedish team competing at the Summer Olympic Games.

 In 2014, she ranked among the 150 greatest Swedish athletes of all time, list published by Dagens Nyheter.
 Gulldén was the only female handballer alongside legendary Mia Hermansson-Högdahl.

 She was given the award of Cetățean de onoare ("Honorary Citizen") of the city of Bucharest in 2016.

 She retired from the national team on 15 December 2020.